Top Must-do Spring Activities

 When USA Today recognized Virginia City as one of its top 10 “Best Small Towns in the Southwest” it definitely had this town’s authentic and quirky events in mind.
 And the springtime season certainly welcomes a line-up of delicious events to help you savor the journey.

 This small mountain town is also a patriotic town, so there’s no better place to honor our country’s servicemen and women who paid the ultimate sacrifice than at the Celebration of Heroes Parade.
-The parade makes its way down the town’s main drag on Memorial Day, while throughout the weekend, red, white and blue adorns the shops, seasonal tours and attractions open for the season and visitors are invited to enjoy this “kick-off” to summer.
+The parade makes its way down the town’s main drag on Memorial Day weekend, while throughout the weekend, red, white and blue adorns the shops, seasonal tours and attractions open for the season and visitors are invited to enjoy this “kick-off” to summer.
 Details HERE.

 Head downtown to the nerve center of cultural heritage and a multitude of Themed Museums.
 Get an inside glimpse of Mark Twain’s writing and learn more about the bonanza king telecom giant John Mackay, the town’s connection with famous Madame Julia Bulette and the role of a Civil War general.
-Visitors are invited to experience more than 15 museums from May thru October.
+Visitors are invited to experience more than 15 museums from May through October.
 Details HERE.

 VIRGINIA CITY DINING PICK

 Farm to table meets worldly aesthetics at the Canvas Café offering a personalized and custom made-to-order menu.
 With stories to tell on the Comstock and many to take back home, the Blank Canvas special is a must-try.
 Enjoy the ambiance, patio dining, and friendly staff surrounded by the works of local artists.
 Details HERE.